115 Lethbridge St, Penrith

 Most of the deaths associated with skin cancer are preventable.
 It is therefore important to detect these cancers early, since the earlier a skin cancer is detected the easier it is to cure.

-We inspect spots, moles and freckles, and any other marks that may be of concern using a variety of techniques, including the latest technology to diagnose and treat skin cancers.
+Your doctor will inspect spots, moles and freckles, and any other marks that may be of concern using a variety of techniques, including the latest technology to diagnose and treat skin cancers.
 Today there are a number of treatment options available, including cream applications, which are suitable for some cancers and pre-cancers.